 - Avoid caffeine and alcohol: Try to limit your intake of these substances during your period, as they can make cramps worse.

-- Try relaxation techniques: Deep breathing, meditation, or yoga can help to relax the muscles and reduce cramping.
+- Try relaxation techniques: Deep breathing, meditation, or yoga can help to relax the muscles and ease menstrual cramps.

 If you are still experiencing severe cramps despite trying these remedies, don’t hesitate to consult your healthcare provider.
 They can help to identify the cause of your cramps and recommend appropriate treatment.